jaipersr/Blockchain-Food-Delivery-System/README.md

 # Ph360
-This course contains code that implement a Food Delivery system on a Blockchain
+This course contains code to implement a Food Delivery system on a Blockchain